MicrosoftDocs/fabric-docs/docs/data-science/r-flight-delay.md

   - ignite-2023
 ms.date: 04/24/2023
 ms.search.form: R Language
-# customer intent: As a data scientist, I want to use R to predict flight delay.
+#customer intent: As a data scientist, I want to use R to predict flight delay.
 ---

 # Tutorial: Use R to predict flight delay

-In this tutorial, you use the [nycflights13](https://github.com/hadley/nycflights13) data to predict whether a plane will arrive more than 30 minutes late.
+In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
+You use the [nycflights13](https://github.com/hadley/nycflights13) data and R to predict whether a plane will arrive more than 30 minutes late.
 You then use the prediction results to build an interactive Power BI dashboard.

 In this tutorial, you learn how to: